top of page

 Alissa Pace – Student, Connecticut State Community College Manchester

-Diego Angeles - Student, Connecticut State Community College Manchester Not pictured: Ann Beheler – Consultant for Business and Industry Leadership Team Model for the National Center for Next Generation Manufacturing Marco Taverner – Community Engagement Coordinator, National Center for Next Generation Manufacturing Photo credits to the National Center of Next Generation Manufacturing and the American Association of Community Colleges Flickr albums.
+Diego Angeles - Student, Connecticut State Community College Manchester Not pictured: Ann Beheler – Consultant for Business and Industry Leadership Team Model for the National Center for Next Generation Manufacturing Marco Taverner – Community Engagement Coordinator, National Center for Next Generation Manufacturing Photo credits to the National Center of Next Generation Manufacturing and the American Association of Community Colleges Flickr albums and EPNAC.com.

 6 min read